kjxymful/Benchmarks.jl/README.md

 - bursting_neuron_regimes

 ### Non-Stationary Benchmarks
+#### Lorenz
-- ShrinkingLorenz : Starts with the chaotic attractor and shrinks plus shifts it a bit; ρ=28->23, σ=10->5, β=8/3->0.5
+- ShrinkingLorenz : Starts with the chaotic attractor and shrinks plus shifts it a bit; ρ=28->23, σ=10->5, β=8/3->0.5 (transient Time should not be bigger than 50, as it leads to weird regimes)

 - PaperLorenzBigChange : The ns system used in Patel et al. 2022 with a quick parameter change

 - PaperLorenzSmallChange : The ns system used in Patel et al. 2022 with a slow parameter change

 - ExplodingLorenz : Starts with a limit cycle and ends in the well known chaotic attractor; ρ=22->28 (not a very stable system, i.e. sensitive to initial conditions, makes it harder to train on)

 - ShiftingLorenz : Starts with the chaotic attractor and shifts it "forward"; ρ=28->22 (limit cycle does not appear in time series, -> not great for snapshot comparison)

+#### Bursting Neuron
+The timescale is much longer than for the Lorenz, and thus needs a lot more time points

+- RampUpBN : Starts with the a cycle, and adds bursting loops; g=2->4

+- SuddenBurstBN : Not implemented

 ### Trial Benchmark Systems
 - trial_lorenz : a lorenz with parameter shifting from 22->28 across trials